How to use Tables in SwiftUI

 Creating Tables

-Just like a List you can create a table by passing in an array of Identifiable items inside a Table view.
-In a List this array would be followed by a row builder.
+this array would be followed by a row builder.
 That is, a view builder which defines what a row looks like in the list.
-However for Tables we must instead define the columns of the table.
+However for Table

 Below is an example of a simple table.